 The existing installed conventional tray dryer takes 48 hours for processing one batch.
 There are lot of design flaws in the existing system those are; uneven spacing between the trays, poor efficiency of propeller fans, no partition between the fans and lots of air leakages in the system.
-All these things lead to increase in drying time, this will lead to increase in energy consumption in tray dryer.
+All these things lead to increase in drying time; this will lead to increase in energy consumption in tray dryer.

-Advantages of replacing the conventional tray dryer with solar tray dryer are:
+Advantages of replacing the conventional tray dryer with Energy Efficient tray dryer/Solar tray dryer are:

-- Complete elimination of HAG and hence Reduction in wood consumption
+- Reduction in load on HAG and hence wood consumption

 - Improved productivity

 - Improved working environment

 - Faster drying, it leads to energy savings

 - Improves the efficiency of the unit

 - Reduction of deforestation and GHGs emissions